SciLifeLab/software-development/python.md

 If you are building anything remotely complex, the command line framework of choice is [Click][click].
 It's an elegant and flexible package with a great syntax.

 ## Imperative vs. functional programming
 Is writing unit tests for your code a piece of cake?
-If "yes", then you should worry - you are probably writing good quality already.
+If "yes", then you need not worry - you are probably writing good quality already.
 However, if you are struggling with your tests it might help to consider more of a *functional* (rather than imperative) approach.
 Read [an introduction to functional programming][functional] or take away some of the key points:

 1. Each function should do *only* one thing.
 2. Write *stateless* functions that perform tasks without knowledge of what's going on beyond it's scope.